erickfernandox/slicepathsurl/README.md

 Examples:

-Sometimes, the Nuclei fails to identify a vulnerability in the root domain, such as exemple: https://example.com/, but it may exist in paths after the root, such as https://example.com/path_one/.
+Sometimes, Nuclei may fail to identify a vulnerability in the root domain, for example, in https://example.com/.
+However, it is possible that vulnerabilities may exist in paths beyond the root domain, such as in https://example.com/path_one/.

 Below is a real example that was found: